 Often times when setting up a homestead, most people think of adding chickens to their backyard, but what about ducks?
-What are the main differences of Ducks VS Chickens?
+What are the main differences of raising Ducks VS Chickens?

-Ducks VS Chicks…what are the differences?
+Ducks VS Chicks…what is the best option?

 Ducks typically aren’t thought of or included in the homestead plans.